-The only resolution you need to make in 2018 is to look for ways to improve your self-awareness, both in terms of your understanding of the skills you bring to the table and your understanding of the impact you have on others.
+The only resolution you need to make in the new year is to look for ways to improve your self-awareness, both in terms of your understanding of the skills you bring to the table and your understanding of the impact you have on others.
 That’s it.
 Nothing else even comes close in terms of helping your career or influence inside an organization.

 When we at RHR are asked to assess an executive for a given role, we are looking for a consistent picture of how the individual fits with the skills and attributes required for that person to be successful.
 When we find ourselves in the situation of not recommending someone for the role, it is most often related to gaps in one or both of these areas.

 The biggest mistake individuals (and organizations) make in career management is mistaking strong technical skills for leadership or managerial potential.
 Good accountants, sales people, and actuaries get promoted every day to leadership roles within those functions without a proper understanding of whether that person’s technical skills are also accompanied with leadership skills.
 Consequently, people seek—and get promoted to—roles they are not suited for, which creates a great deal of frustration for everyone.